traitecoevo/austraits.org/content/authors/Farrell/_index.md

 ### Biography

 Claire Farrell is a Senior Lecturer in the department of Ecosystem and Forest Sciences, focusing on Green Infrastructure.
 Her main research interest involves using plants to make cities more liveable through urban greening.
-Her focus is on plant selection for survival and high performance landscapes, especially developing green roofs for Australian conditions.
+Her focus is on plant selection for survival and high performance landscapes, including developing green roofs for Australian conditions.